YunusEmreAlps/Konnect/README.md

 - Already logged in to homepage
 - TextInputField decoration like whatsapp
 - Multiple Language (TR/EN)

+!!
+When you were searching user for the first time, a target user must be online for the first conversation.
+App is working

 ## Folder structure
 There's two different folders.
 Each of them is a Dart project.